MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_port_property_vlan.md

 A UINT16 value that specifies the primary VLAN identifier for an extensible switch port.

 <div class="alert"><b>Note</b>  This member is only valid if   the <b>PvlanMode</b> member is set to <b>NdisSwitchPortPvlanModeCommunity</b>.</div>
 <div> </div>

-### -field PvlanProperties.SecondaryVlanId

-A UINT16 value that specifies the secondary VLAN identifier for an extensible switch port.

-<div class="alert"><b>Note</b>  This member is only valid if   the  <b>PvlanMode</b> member is set to <b>NdisSwitchPortPvlanModeIsolated</b> or <b>NdisSwitchPortPvlanModeCommunity</b>.</div>
-<div> </div>

-### -field PvlanProperties.SecondaryVlanIdArray

-An array of UINT64 elements that specify the secondary VLAN identifiers for an extensible switch port.

-The array has 64 UINT64 elements, which represent 4096 consecutive bits.
-         Each bit that has a value of one specifies a secondary VLAN identifier for the extensible switch port.
-For example,  if bit five is set to one, the secondary VLAN identifier is five.
-Similarly, if bit 128 is set to zero, 128 cannot be used as a secondary VLAN identifier.

-<div class="alert"><b>Note</b>  This member is only valid if   the <b>PvlanMode</b> member is set to <b>NdisSwitchPortPvlanModePromiscuous</b>.</div>
-<div> </div>

 #### - SupportedModes